Baldarello/localization-pro/backend/README.md

     ```

 3.  **Initialize and Seed the Database:**
-    To create the `database.sqlite` file and populate it with initial data, run the following command from the **root** project directory:
+    To create the `database.sqlite` file, run the necessary database migrations, and populate it with initial data, run the following command from the **root** project directory:
     ```sh
-    npm run seed:backend
+    npm run backend:seed
     ```
+    This command runs `sequelize-cli db:seed:all`, which executes the seeder files.
 You only need to run this command once during the initial setup.

 ## Configuration